Purchase Requirements- Quick Tips on Purchasing

 Effective January 1, 2006, The New York State Finance Law was amended to regulate efforts to influence the procurement process.
-All State facilities must abide by strict procedural requirements relating to the award of any contract/purchase order for goods or services in excess of $15,000.00.
+All State facilities must abide by strict procedural requirements relating to the award of any contract/purchase order for goods or services estimated to be in excess of $15,000.00.

-All "contact" relating to potential awards in excess of $15,000.00 including telephone, electronic, mail or in-person between vendors or their representatives and the awarding State entity is now regulated.
+All "contact" relating to potential awards in excess of $15,000.00 including in-person meetings and video conferences between vendors or their representatives and the awarding State entity is now regulated.
 Only designated Agency personnel may have contact with the vendors or their representatives or lobbyist.
 In the case of Stony Brook University, the only designated contact person/s are Procurement Office Staff.
 It is strictly prohibited for anyone else to have contact with the vendors during the procurement "restricted period."

 The restricted period starts when the end-user's department submits their State requisition to the Procurement Office and ends when an award (Purchase Order/Contract) is officially forwarded to the vendor.
 During this restricted period, all inquiries must be referred to the designated Procurement Office contact.

-The New York State Finance Laws permit us to purchase available goods and services from certain "preferred sources" (NYS Department of Corrections Services, Industries for the Blind, Industries for the Disabled, Office of Mental Health and Veterans Industries) up to any dollar amount without competition.
+The New York State Finance Laws require us to purchase available goods and services that meet our form, function and utility requirements from certain New York State "Preferred Sources" (NYS Department of Corrections Services, NYS Industries for the Blind, NYS Industries for the Disabled, Office of Mental Health and Veterans Industries) up to any dollar amount without competition.

 In addition to departmental authorized signatures, the following approvals must be obtained prior to the submission of a purchase request to the Procurement Office: